The UNESCO Convention for Safeguarding the Intangible Cultural Heritage was adopted in 2003. Today, 181 states have ratified the Convention.

 Each State Party can submit traditions to be considered for inscription on the UNESCO lists.
 The intergovernmental committee shall decide on inclusion through a detailed assessment by an advisory committee.
 The decision on inclusion is made in November/December of the year following a nomination.
 The nomination process therefore lasts approx. two years.

-The list already includes 492 traditions from all regions of the globe, such as the Spanish Flamenco, the Mongolian Naadamm festival, Iranian carpet knotting, Columbian marimba music and Chinese acupuncture.
-Austria is represented on the representative lists with falconry (together with 17 other states), the Imst Shrovetide Run (Schemenlaufen), classical horsemanship and the High School of the Spanish Riding School Vienna, European resist block printing and indigo dyeing (together with 4 other states), as well as avalanche risk management (together with Switzerland).
-The joint submission (together with Greece and Italy) for the tradition of migratory herding (trancehumance) is the latest tradition to be accepted on the representative list (2019).
+The list already includes more than 500 traditions from all regions of the globe, such as the Spanish Flamenco, the Mongolian Naadamm festival, Iranian carpet knotting, Columbian marimba music and Chinese acupuncture.
+Austria is represented on the representative lists with falconry (together with 23 other states), the Imst Shrovetide Run (Schemenlaufen), classical horsemanship and the High School of the Spanish Riding School Vienna, European resist block printing and indigo dyeing (together with 4 other states), avalanche risk management (together with Switzerland) as well as migratory herding (trancehumance) together with Greece and Italy.
+The multinational submissions Lipizzan horse breeding traditions (together with 7 other countries) and Timber rafting (together with 5 other countries) are the latest additions (2022) to the Representative List.

 List of examples of good practice